Dear MendMeShop,

 There are always some risks associated with any surgery, which include but are not limited to possible anesthesia reactions, thrombophlebitis (blood clots) infection, allergic reaction to medications, nonunion of the bones, loosening of the new parts, and damage to surrounding nerves or blood vessels.
 However, modern techniques have significantly minimized the occurrence of these problems.

 Although surgery is often successful at repairing damage and/or relieving pain, it does not necessarily return strength to your knee.
 Tenderness, pain, stiffness, scar tissue development and weakness are very common after surgery.
-That is why a strong commitment to rehabilitation utilizing the conservative treatments mentioned earlier is essential!
+This is why a strong commitment to rehabilitation utilizing the conservative treatments mentioned earlier is essential!

 Arthroscopic Surgery